-List Objective Number(s)and Objective(s) [Refer Projected Start and Title IIIB Funded PD or C 4 Update Status 5 to CCR Article 3, Section 7300 (c)] End Dates 2.1.
+List Objective Number(s)and Objective(s) [Refer to CCR Article 3, Section 7300 (c)] Projected Start and End Dates Title IIIB Funded PD or C Update Status 2.1.
 Convene Older Americans Act (OAA) and non-OAA community partners annually to plan for expanded services of OAA funded program and research funding opportunities.
-7/1/2020 to 6/30/2024 С Continue Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: In February 2021, applied for funding through the California Public Utilities Commission (CPUC) to purchase digital devices and provide digital literacy training to older adults.
-Partnering with AAA service providers.
-Request for Proposals process engaged existing and new AAA service providers in enhancing AAA program designs.
-Proposals received for Telephone Reassurance, a new program not previously funded, will be considered as OAA funding allows.
-Service provider monitoring process includes discussion of expansion and sustainability of AAA funded programs.
-2.2.
+7/1/2020 to 6/30/2024 С 2.2.
 Participate in 2 or more Elder Justice Coalition activities annually to educate older adults, professionals, and the community about elder abuse prevention, treatment and prosecution with community partners including the Family Justice Center, District Attorney, local law enforcement, the Family Violence Prevention Council, and others.
-7/1/2020 to 6/30/2024 Continue Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: On June 15, 2020, Elder Abuse Awareness Day, hosted an Elder Abuse Awareness Town Hall meeting with the Sonoma County Board of Supervisors Elder Justice Coalition events limited during COVID Attendance at Mandated Reporter Trainings (elder abuse)

-2.3.
-Convene community partners to brainstorm a county-wide projects to serve the LGBTQI+ community and expanding to other underserved communities.
-Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: 7/1/2020 to 6/30/2021 PD Revised and Continue Advisory Councilmembers attend Sonoma County Section on Aging Committee which hosted an LGBTQI discussion 2.4.
+7/1/2020 to 6/30/2024 2.3.
+Convene community partners to brainstorm the creation of a county-wide project to serve the LGBTQI+ community.
+7/1/2020 to 6/30/2021 PD 2.4.
 Collaborate with community partners engaged in development of a Sonoma County PACE program (Programs for All-Inclusive Care for the Elderly) with local health systems.
-7/1/2020 to 6/30/2021 С Continue Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: Collaborate with the Santa Rosa Community Health Center as they analyze the feasibility of applying to become a PACE program.
-During the first quarter, Sonoma County Adult and Aging met with SRCH to discuss and strategize their plans for applying for and implementing a PACE Sonoma program Expand stress reduction programs for family caregivers by partnering with AAA contracted caregiver agencies to provide additional evidence-based trainings and support groups.
-7/1/2020 to 6/30/2024 Complete and Continue Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: The Request for Proposal process provided the opportunity to fund a second service provider to provide evidence-based caregiver support groups beginning 7/1/21 Caregivers have been accessing the You Are Not Alone program, a friendly telephone call partially funding by CARES Act funding 2.6.
-Coordinate with health providers (County Health Department and local health care) to implement SNAP-Ed Healthy Living programs within the Matter of Balance curriculum.
-7/1/2020 to 6/30/2024 PD Revised and Continue Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: Continue Working with St. Joseph Health Center (now known as Providence) to embed the Matter of Balance fall prevention/behavioral change to reduce fears of falls programs in their discharge planning and referrals to older adult patients Year 2 of Four-Year 2020-2024 Area Plan-FY2021-22 Updates: 2.7 NEW OBJECTIVE FOR 2021-2022 Follow the President's Infrastructure Bill as it pertains to support services for older adults, adults with disabilities, and caregivers to provide advocacy, awareness, and potential changes to services 7/1/2020 to 6/30/2022 New
+7/1/2020 to 6/30/2021 2.5.
+Expand stress reduction programs for family caregivers by partnering with AAA contracted caregiver agencies to provide additional evidence-based trainings and support groups.
+7/1/2020 to 6/30/2024 Coordinate with Department of Health Services to implement SNAP-Ed Obesity Prevention and Nutrition Education within the Matter of Balance curriculum.
+7/1/2020 to 6/30/2024